 Think about the contacts you talk or text with frequently — how many of those numbers or emails do you have memorized?
 Gone are the days where we had to remember phone numbers or jot them down in a physical address book.

 That’s why I’m going to show you how to backup your contacts, on iPhone and Android devices.
-It’s quick and easy to do, and we’ve already shown you how to backup your iPhone completely, so my focus here is only on backing up your contacts.
+It’s quick and easy to do, and we’ve already shown you how to backup your iPhone and Android phones completely, so my focus here is only on backing up your contacts.
 We’ve also covered how to backup your text messages on iPhone and Android separately.

 I’ll cover how to backup your contacts using iTunes as well as using any of our best cloud storage for iPhone.